 Look for pictures and bios of our newest members here!

-Classes may come from UUA or other published curricula, an outside speaker or a member of … read more.
+Classes may come from UUA or other published curricula, an outside speaker, or a member of … read more.

 What’s going on at Unitarian Coastal Fellowship?
 Find it below!

-UCF’s Social Action Committee was able to continue its work via Zoom meeting during COVID but is very happy to be able to meet in person again.
+UCF’s Social Justice Committee was able to continue its work via Zoom meeting during COVID but is very happy to be able to meet in person again.
 This committee’s makeup is ever-changing – any member of the congregation can bring a social justice issue or … read more.

 The Green Sanctuary Committee is dedicated to creating a religious community that has a fundamental commitment to living in harmony with the Earth.
 We do this by planning monthly events for our congregation and the community that focus on the environment through a combination of … read more.